chRyNaN/kapi/README.md

 annotation class TextAny
 ```

-If an API function is set up to accept a particular content type that is not a blank String value or "*/*", then this
+If an API function is set up to accept a particular content type that is not a blank String or any value ("*/*"),
-will result in the generated Ktor endpoint being wrapped in an `accept(contentType) { ... }` function call.
+then this will result in the generated Ktor endpoint being wrapped in an `accept(contentType) { ... }` function call.

 #### Status Codes and Error Handling